sam0sva1/react-wire-table/README.md

   // an array of items to display
   items: [],

+  // width of the whole table, a table will stretch if not specified
+  // width: '1200px',
+  width?: 1200,

+  // a prefix to add to all classes, 'rwt-' by default classPrefix?: 'project-',

   // import * as styles from './styles.css'; in a table initialization file
   // cssModules={styles}
   cssModules?: {},